pretix/pretix-docs/docs/guides/widget.md

 When announcing a new version, we also announce a date of deprecation for the old version.
 After this date, we will automatically replace the old version with the new one.
-In other words, if you do not upgrade to the new version intentionally, you will automatically be upgraded after the deprecation date – with the possibility of some issues with custom styling.
+In other words, if you do not upgrade to the new version intentionally, you will automatically be upgraded after the deprecation date—with the possibility of some issues with custom styling.

 ## Changelog